mynamesleon/detection/README.md

 # Browser and Feature Detection script

-A small (under 3kb minified) standalone browser and feature detection script.
+A tiny standalone browser and feature detection script.

 It also includes polyfills for the Request and Cancel Animation Frame functions, and exposes a couple of additional functions to allow custom userAgent and CSS Property checks.